Schoterland (electoral district): Members

 Schoterland was a left-wing, so-called "red district", electing only candidates from the parliamentary left throughout its existence.
 In its first election, the district elected Ferdinand Domela Nieuwenhuis, the first socialist member of the House of Representatives.
 In 1891, the radical Liberal Willem Treub defeated Domela Nieuwenhuis, but did not take his seat because another radical was elected in a different district, and Treub believed the socialists should be represented in parliament as well.
 Nevertheless, the subsequent by-election was won by another Liberal, Hendrik Pyttersen.
+In 1897, Pyttersen was defeated by the independent socialist candidate Geert van der Zwaag, who was reelected in 1901 and 1905 with the support of the Social Democratic Workers' Party (SDAP), although he never became a member of the SDAP.

 In 1909, Theo de Meester won the district of Schoterland as well as the district of Den Helder.
 He opted to represent Den Helder, thus triggering another by-election in Schoterland.